woodnsec/IoT-Forensics/README.md

 Ideas:
 - Maybe not enough information since IOT kinda new and there is a variety of IOT devices nowadays?
 - Can't get access to tech
-- Can't access applications used for digital forensics
+- Can't access applications used for Digital Forensics
 - Unexpected events that delay progress in project
 - Loss of data
 - Not a lot of research in the field
 - Lack of resources (challenge more than risk)
-- Two programs for digital forensics (hard to get access to those)
+- Two programs for Digital Forensics (hard to get access to those)
 - No funds